Commonwealth Games: History

-A sporting competition bringing together the members of the British Empire was first proposed by John Astley Cooper in 1891, five years before the first modern Olympic Games, who wrote letters and articles for several periodicals suggesting a "Pan Brittanic, Pan Anglican Contest every four years as a means of increasing goodwill and understanding of the British Empire."
+A sporting competition bringing together the members of the British Empire was first proposed by John Astley Cooper in 1891, five years before the first modern first modern Olympic Games, who wrote letters and articles for several periodicals suggesting a "Pan Brittanic, Pan Anglican Contest every four years as a means of increasing goodwill and understanding of the British Empire."
 John Astley Cooper Committees were formed in Australia, New Zealand and South Africa to promote the idea and inspired Pierre de Coubertin to start the international Olympic Games movement.

 In 1911, an Inter-Empire Championship was held alongside the Festival of Empire, at The Crystal Palace in London to celebrate the coronation of George V, and were championed by The Earl of Plymouth and Lord Desborough.
 Teams from Australasia (Australia and New Zealand), Canada, South Africa, and the United Kingdom competed in events for athletics, boxing, swimming and wrestling.
 Canada won the championships and was presented with a silver cup (gifted by Lord Lonsdale) which was 2 ft 6 in high and weighed 340 oz.
 A correspondent of the Auckland Star criticised the Games, calling them a "grievous disappointment" that were "not worthy of the title of 'Empire Sports'".

 While planning for the 1928 Summer Olympics in Amsterdam, Amateur Athletic Union of Canada executive J. Howard Crocker spoke with journalist Melville Marks Robinson of The Hamilton Spectator, about hosting an international sporting event in Canada.
 Robinson proposed and lobbied to host what became the British Empire Games in Hamilton, Ontario, in 1930.
 Robinson then served as the manager of the Canadian track and field team for the 1930 British Empire Games.

-Although there are 56 sovereign states that are members of the Commonwealth of Nations, there are 74 active Commonwealth Games Associations.They are divided into six regions (Africa, the Americas, the Caribbean, Europe, Asia and Oceania) and each has a similar function to the National Olympic Committees in relation with their countries or territories.
+Although there are 56 sovereign states that are members of the Commonwealth of Nations, there are 74 active Commonwealth Games Associations.They are divided into six regions (Africa, the Americas, the Caribbean, Europe, Asia and Oceania) and each has a similar function to the National Olympic Committees in relation to their countries or territories.
 In some, like India and South Africa, the CGA functions are assumed by their NOCs.

 Only six national federations have participated in every Commonwealth Games: Australia, Canada, England, New Zealand, Scotland and Wales.
 Of these six, Australia, England, Canada and New Zealand have each won at least one gold medal in every Games.
 Australia has been the highest-achieving team for thirteen editions of the Games, England for seven and Canada for one.
 These three teams also top the all-time Commonwealth Games medal table in that order.